Lymah123/100-days-of-code/daily-journal.md

 Day 52: 15/01/25

-- I hopped on a challenge where I have 24hrs to build an app using GitHub Copilot and write a blog post about it.
+- I hopped on a challenge where I had 24 hours to build an app using GitHub Copilot and write a blog post about it.
-- I built a dynamic habit tracker app within 18 hours with detailed documentation on the app, published a blog post about the app and turned in my submission.
+- I built a dynamic habit tracker app within 18 hours with detailed documentation on the app, published a blog post about the app, and turned in my submission.

 Day 53: 16/01/25